+Primary Resource Offices

+International Education Office (IEO)

+1332 Murphy Hall Tel: 310-825-4995

+IEO.UCLA.EDU/EXCHANGE

+The UCLA International Education Office (IEO) acts as a liaison with the partner university's international office for the exchange student's applications.
+IEO also assists exchange students with pre-arrival arrangements, post-arrival orientation and academic counseling.

+Dashew Center for International Students and Scholars (DCISS)

+106 Bradley Hall

+Tel: (310) 825 - 1681

+INTERNATIONALCENTER.UCLA.EDU

-Internationally Renowned Faculty ••• PRII/MARY RESOURCE OFFICES ••• International Education Office (IEO) ••• 1331 Murphy Hall IEO.UCLA.EDU/EXCHANGE The UCLA International Education Office (IEO) acts as a liaison with the international office at your home institution.
-It processes exchange students applications and handles the issuance of the DS-2019 form (document needed to obtain your J-1 visa).
-IEO also assists exchange students with pre-arrival academic counseling and post-arrival orientation.
-Dashew Center for International Students and Scholars (DCISS) ••• 106 Bradley Hall Tel: (310) 825 - 1681 INTERNATIONALCENTER.UCLA.EDU DCISS provides immigration and visa counseling, employment advising, iStart@UCLA orientation, and immigration check-in for the UCLA international student population.
+DCISS issues the DS-2019 form (document needed to obtain the J-1 visa), provides immigration and visa counseling, employment advising, iStart@UCLA orientation, and immigration check-in for the UCLA international student population.
 This office also offers programs and services to help international students and scholars adjust to life on campus and in Los Angeles.

+Registrar's Office

+1113 Murphy Hall Tel: (310) 825 - 1091

+REGISTRAR.UCLA.EDU

-This includes English language programs, Discovering LA trips, International Connections Program, conferences and workshops, language clubs, Food Club, and special events.
-Registrar's Office ••• 1113 Murphy Hall Tel: (310) 825 - 1091 REGISTRAR.UCLA.EDU The Registrar's Office maintains all areas of scheduling, student information systems and academic record services such as the issuance of transcripts, diplomas, verification of attendance, registration and enrollment, collection of grades and production of official campus publications. # Please be aware that enrollment is subject to availability and NOT guaranteed for any particular course.
+The Registrar's Office maintains all areas of scheduling, student information systems and academic record services such as the issuance of transcripts, diplomas, verification of attendance, registration and enrollment, collection of grades and production of official campus publications.

+ACADEMICS

+Please be aware that enrollment is subject to availability and NOT guaranteed for any particular course.

 Enrollment in some courses may be restricted because of prerequisites or degree requirements (as in graduate courses), while other courses are in high demand and may be limited to UCLA degree-seeking students.

 Examples of restricted courses are those in Theater, Film and Television, Economics, Mathematics, Management, Physical and Life Sciences, and Engineering and Applied Sciences.

 IEO encourages exchange students to consider a schedule consisting of courses from multiple departments.

 The UCLA Exchange Program is not advisable for students looking to fulfill specific degree requirements from their home university.

-Quarters At UCLA, the academic year is comprised of three 10-week terms, also known as quarters.
-Summer Sessions is not part of the regular academic exchange program.
-If you are interested in taking summer courses, you will need to consult with an exchange advisor for more information.
 Academic Calendar An up-to-date academic calendar, with term start/end dates, holidays, and final exam schedules can be found online.